 - The information displayed on my credit file is incorrect

-When creating such a list of reasons for customer service agents to choose from, the options come from data analysis of the contacts from the past.
-Having a drop-down menu with a list of options may seem like a good start for documenting, but it has its limitations.
+When creating such a list of reasons for agents to choose from, the options come from an analysis of past contacts.
+Having a drop-down menu may seem great, but it has its limitations.

-When Terje was first starting this contact classification project, she added an option “other” for the agents to choose from as well – the first report showed that this was a mistake, as 80% of calls were categorized as that.
-It was a clear indication that contact classification needed to be done in some other way.
+When Terje was first starting this contact classification project, she added an option “other” for the agents as well.
+The first report showed that this was a mistake, as agents categorized 80% of calls as that.
+This data was a clear indication that contact classification had to change.
 Instead of relying on customer service agents, Feelingstream has created a more objective, smart technical solution to do that instead.

-Feelingstream transcribes calls into text, meaning that calls can be analyzed, classified, and reviewed easily.
-The platform can gather data across multiple channels, so information from calls, emails, and chatbots can all come together for analysis.
-At first, the AI solution needs some teaching to get started.
-It needs training to understand the patterns and get the classification going – but with some work, the solution can be up and running quickly, providing the data fast and accurately.
+Feelingstream transcribes calls into text, meaning that users can easily analyze and review classified calls.
+Data is gathered across multiple channels, so information from calls, emails, and chatbots can all come together for analysis.
+At first, our data scientists teach the AI solution.
+It needs the training to understand the patterns and get the classification going.
+With some work, the solution can be up and running quickly, providing the data fast and accurately.
 Automated call topics are just part of what the automated system can really achieve.

 What is the real impact of using Feelingstream’s solution?

-Much more accurate classification of contacts, meaning that the classification data is more relevant and helpful for business decisions.
+Automated call topics offer much more accurate classification of contacts.
+The classification data is more relevant and helpful for business decisions.

 Another example – data shows that there has been a decline in calls on topic 5 “Why was my decision negative?
 I’m not sure I understood the response”.
-Such a decline in contacts shows that the automated communication explaining the negative decision has been sufficient and the team can be proud of the clarity of the process.
+Such a decline in contacts shows that the automated communication explaining the negative decision has been sufficient.
+The team can be proud of the clarity of the process.

-From an agent’s perspective – if you take off the pressure to multitask, by having to find the right options in drop-down menus, and writing complicated memos, their work gets easier.
+From an agent’s perspective – if you take off the pressure to multitask, their work gets easier.
 The agents can focus on communication, active listening, and providing excellent customer service.
-If they know that the documentation will be automated and all they need to do is to actively listen and resolve customers’ issues, they can be greater at it.
+If the agents know that the documentation is automatic, they can just actively listen and resolve customers’ issues.
+This in itself can make them greater at their work.

 Call length can decrease up to 25% – time won from not having to document calls manually.
-Agents can take more calls and be more focused during those calls.
+With automated call topics, Agents can take more calls and be more focused during those calls.

 Process leaders and product owners can get more exact data and therefore can make their solutions more effective.
-Regarding topic 1 from our example list “General information about the loan (conditions, interest rate)” – analyzing what the customers ask about specifically will let the product owner know where to add more information, what to make more clear and how to improve overall.
-When all of the information is available on the website, in all advertisements, campaigns, mobile applications, and every other communication channel, the likelihood of the customer call is minimized.
+For example, take topic 1 from our example list “General information about the loan (conditions, interest rate)”.
+Analyzing what the customers ask about will let the product owner know where to add information and what to clarify.
+When all of the information is available on the website, in all advertisements, campaigns, etc., the likelihood of the customer call is minimal.

 Bettering business processes based on actual needs and keeping up with the latest data, always thriving and working towards efficiency and clarity of processes.

-Taking action based on understanding call reasons will also mean that First Contact Resolution (read our post about that HERE ) and customer satisfaction rates can go up.
+Taking action based on understanding call reasons means that First Contact Resolution and customer satisfaction rates can go up.

 Customer satisfaction rates could go up 10%.

 Customer service agents that can focus on customers, will be more efficient and able to provide better service.
-Processes that are updated and created based on customer needs will be more transparent and clear.
+Processes that are updated and created based on customer needs are more transparent and clear.
 Every automatized process is a win for the company.
-If you wish to achieve all of this with the help of Feelingstream’s AI solution, please sign up for a live demo HERE.
+If you wish to achieve all of this with the help of Feelingstream’s AI solution, please sign up for a live demo.